xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 }
 ~~~

-session: same session id obtained using the REST API
+session: same session id obtained using the REST API<br />
-poll: poll id you want to join
+poll: poll id you want to join.
+The poll must be opened.

 The server will then issue an authAndJoinResponse message.

 ## catchUp
 This message is issued after a successful authAndJoin
 It tells the server that you are ready to receive asynchronous messages.
+The server will not respond when a catchUp message is sent from an unauthenticated client.

 Once sent, the server will immediately send you these messages, so you can catch up:
 * audienceList (only if you are a speaker)